 When older folk tell you not to praise your baby, especially in front of him or her, or the opposite will happen, they are talking about the principle of the jinx.

-Praise should also be supposedly spared when it comes to the baby’s health or looks.
+The superstition also suggests that praise should be spared when it comes to the baby’s health or looks.

 Another mum, Deborah Su shares, “Some older generation, when they will visit mum and baby in the hospital, they’ll say that the baby is ugly, etc.”